 - The end of the Track time sessions is around 4 PM when free riding is allowed for another hour or so under supervision.

 - An ambulance with a nurse and driver will be on standby alongside the pit-lane and a hospital only 15 minutes away.

 TT#6 promises to be another well organised Track Time Thailand event with organiser John Sinnaeve’s most important message very visible and put into practice in all facets of the event; John really wants to stress “SAFETY IS A PRIORITY!”

 Please note that message includes complying with Covid-safe requirements; please bring and wear a facemask, keep to distancing requirements and use the hand washing facilities available.

-WHEN: Saturday 27th February; pr-registered riders from 6.45 AM; first riders on track at 9 AM.
+WHEN: Sunday 13th June pre-registered riders from 6.45 AM; first riders on track at 9 AM.

 WHERE: Kaeng Krachan Circuit; about 67 kilometres, one hour’s drive north of Hua Hin